Miladinov brothers: Family and background

 The mother of the Miladinov brothers was Sultana Miladinova.
 Her father was an Aromanian from Magarevo who moved to Ohrid and studied in Moscopole with Daniel Moscopolites.
 Sultana's mother was a native of Ohrid and the granddaughter of sakellarios Pop Stefan, who was so fond of his pupil Dimitrius of Ioannou that he let him marry her.
 The brothers' father, Hristo Miladinov, was also from Magarevo.
 He was a pottery merchant, who moved to Struga in 1810.
 The family had eight children, six sons and two daughters.

 After the conquest of the Balkans by the Ottoman Empire, the name Macedonia disappeared as a designation for several centuries.
 Names such as "Lower Moesia" and "Bulgaria" were used for the northern and central parts of the modern Macedonian region.
 The name was revived in the early 19th century with the new Greek state and was affirmed in the modern area as a result of Hellenic religious and school propaganda.
 Opposition to Hellenism and the Greek clergy became the main concern of the brothers.
 The Miladinov brothers deliberately avoided using the term Macedonia in reference to the region, arguing that it presents a threat to the Bulgarian people there, and proposed the name Western Bulgaria instead.
-Miladinov and other educated Macedonian Slavs worried that the use of the designation Macedonian would imply an identification with the Greek nation.
+Miladinov worried that the use of the designation Macedonian would imply an identification with the Greek nation.